-Bidir PIM in Simple Steps: How It Works With LAB Demo
+Bidir PIM in Simple Steps: How It Works With A LAB Demo

 Bidirectional PIM (often referred to as Bidir PIM or Bidirectional Multicast) is a PIM operating mode that enhances traditional ASM PIM by creating bidirectional multicast distribution trees.
 Unlike unidirectional trees (RPT & SPT), where traffic flows only from sources to receivers or RPs, bidirectional trees allow communication in both directions.

 • What is Bidir PIM?
-Why it matters?
-And how it works?
+Why does it matter?
+And how does it work?

-• LAB demo shows the Bidir PIM configuration in Nexus switches.
+• A LAB demo shows the Bidir PIM configuration in Nexus switches.

 • Bidirectional PIM solves the ASM scale inefficiency by slightly changing the rules used by PIM-SM ASM.